T-SYNTH: A Knowledge-Based Dataset of Synthetic Breast Images: Limitations and Future Work

 \section{Limitations and Future Work}

 A number of limitations exist with T-SYNTH as well as our analysis, which can be improved in future iterations.
 First, there is a domain gap between T-SYNTH and patient DM and DBT images.
 Much of this gap is due to differences in image reconstruction and postprocessing algorithms, which can greatly impact background intensity, picture sharpness, and tissue contrasts.
 It is important to mitigate these differences as best as possible, although this is challenging because commercial algorithms that are proprietary.
+Shifts can be addressed either by adjusting KB parameters, or domain shift mitigation techniques~\citep{billot2023synthseg, liu2022deep}.
 There is also room for improvement in the lesion model used in T-SYNTH, which does not currently capture.
+We followed a similar generation methodology as that of M-SYNTH dataset~\citep{sizikova2022improving} to enable a direct comparison between c-view and mammography, which can be further improved.

 In addition, patient datasets, including EMBED, feature complex annotations of findings that are not limited to just masses.
 For example, classifications and focal asymmetries are noted, and these findings are often classified by their suspected severity via the BIRADs scale.
 Thus, our model can be expanded in future work to include other important abnormalities such as calcifications, as well as an improved lesion model that captures diversity of both expression and cancer severity that is seen in patient datasets.

 Finally, future work can also expand our analysis to the 3D DBT images in T-SYNTH.
 Currently, a robust public dataset of 3D DBT images for comparison, with rich annotations such as breast density classifications, is lacking (further highlighting the need for synthetic data).
 Additionally, while our preliminary findings noted improvement in detection performance on patient data when training data was augmented, there is substantial variation in results between test trials.
 This is likely due to the relatively small test and validation sets, which are limited by the relatively few number of fatty and dense breast samples containing findings.